 Detective Inspector at The Cyber Resilience Centre for the West Midlands

-Detective Inspector Michelle Ohren provides free resources and guidance to improve online safety and resilience to the SME community, helping businesses stay more secure.
+Detective Inspector Michelle Ohren leads The Cyber Resilience Centre for the West Midlands, providing free resources and guidance to improve online safety and resilience for the SME community, helping businesses stay secure.

 Event Details